 In terms of huge waterfalls, it doesn’t get much better than Jim Jim Falls.
 This amazingly tall waterfall hangs in a circular cave-like setting only accessible by a long and challenging walk.

 The huge pool at the bottom is guaranteed to make you feel small and a little hesitant about swimming.
 But, go for it anyway!
 And if you dare, swim out to the far side of the pool and hang out on the rock edges nearest the waterfall.

 Note: Jim Jim Falls is only open in the dry season by 4wd only.
-Check out Parks Australia or go to the visitor centre in Kakadu National Park for the latest road conditions.
+Check out Parks Australia or go to the visitor center in Kakadu National Park for the latest road conditions.
 If you don’t have a 4wd then you should consider booking one of the 4wd Kakadu tours from Darwin.

 6. Gunlom Falls